martinboers/plcnext-book/src/ch04-06-creating-gds-variables-1.md

 ## Creating GDS variables - Part 1

-The previous example read and wrote values from and to existing GDS variables.

-The GDS provides a simple way to exchange data between otherwise isolated PLCnext runtime components.
+You have seen how the Global Data Space (GDS) provides a simple way to exchange data between otherwise isolated PLCnext runtime components.

-(link to the GDS in the info centre)

-It is possible for your own component instance to register fields in the Global Data Space.
-These fields can then be accessed as GDS variables from other PLCnext runtime components using the Data Access RSC service, in a similar way to how we accessed GDS variables in the previous example.
+It is possible for your own component instance to create variables in the GDS.
+These variables can then be accessed by other PLCnext runtime components using (for example) the Data Access RSC service, as discussed the previous section.

 GDS variables can also:

-- be included in the OPC UA server address space
+- be included in the OPC UA server address space,
-- have their value persisted (or "retained") across restarts of the PLCnext runtime.
+- have their value persisted (or "retained") across restarts of the PLCnext runtime,
-- have their value logged to the Proficloud TSD service.
+- have their value logged to a Proficloud Time Series Data (TSD) service,
+- be accessed through a REST API,
-- be used on the web-based eHMI (more on that later)
+- be used on web-based HMI pages,
-- be connected to GDS variables on physical I/O modules
+- be used to exchange data with physical I/O modules.
-- etc.

-In order for a component to register GDS variables, the component must inherit from MetaComponentBase, rather than from ComponentBase.
-The library must inherit from MetaLibraryBase.
+In order for a component to create its own variables in the GDS, the component must inherit from `MetaComponentBase`, rather than from `ComponentBase`.
+The library class must also inherit from `MetaLibraryBase`.
+Additional code must also be added to the library and the component class, e.g. the `RegisterComponentPorts` method must be implemented in the component.

-Rather than making these changes to the source code manually, we will make use of the tool you used to install the SDK - `plcncli`.
+Rather than making these changes to the source code manually, we will make use of the tool you probably used to install the SDK - the PLCnext Command Line Interface, or `plcncli`.